sinan1965/digital_twin/README.md

 ### Project Digital Twin aims at integrating various data sources in a manufacturing industry setting.

+Project Digital Twin is intended to be used as a Strategic Decision Making tool for business users such as mid and high level managers as well as C-Suite members.
+Digital twin is fundamentally a dashboard tool, customised to the specific needs of the industry.
+It enables users to generate periodic (daily, weekly, monthly, quarterly) and parametric reports to derive actionable insights without needing to examine the dashboard.
+Data warehouse refresh interval is daily.
+Number and variety of data sources can be increased as needed.

 Data sources are;

 1. Production data, Data type: Transactional, Data Source: ERP,